Afghan cuisine: Background

-The cuisine of Afghanistan is halal and has elements from various places, for example garam masala from India, coriander and mint from Iran, dumplings and noodles from Uzbekistan and Xinjiang in China, and Baklava from Turkey.
-The similarities can be seen in the use of spices like cumin and cinnamon (as in Indian cuisine), green cardamom flavors (as in Chinese tea), and kebabs and yoghurts (as in Turkish and Arabic cuisines).
+The cuisine of Afghanistan is halal and uses various herbs and spices including coriander, mint, dill, cumin, cardamom and turmeric as well as locally-grown saffron.
+Afghan dishes are typically mild in flavor.

+A variety of rice dishes known locally as 'palao' are prepared with various fruits, nuts and legumes, and combine sweet and sour flavors central to Afghan cuisine.
+Dumpling and noodle dishes, meat and vegetable stews, legumes, and kebab dishes make up the bulk of Afghan cuisine.

 Staple foods

 Rice

 Rice is a core staple food in Afghan cuisine and the most important part of any meal.
-Biryani is one of the lesser popular rice dishes in Afghanistan.
-It is consumed mostly in cities closer to neighboring Pakistan, such as Kandahar, Jalalabad and Khost.
 Challow, or white rice cooked with mild spices, is served mainly with qormas (korma: stews or casseroles).
 Palaw is cooked similarly to challow, but a combination of meat, stock, qorma, and herbs are also mixed in before baking, resulting in the elaborate colors, flavors, and aromas from which the rice got its name.
 Sometimes caramelized sugar is used to give the rice a rich brown color.
 Examples of palaw include: